Dermatology Residency

 Lisa Cotter – UW Dermatology, WI

-Sarah Kroger – UW Dermatology, WI
+Sarah Korger – UW Dermatology, WI

 Aman Prasad – Dermatopathology fellowship in Philadelphia, PA